xukaykay/Blog/README.md

 ## Welcome to My Blog
-&larr; This is my family cat Migi, she welcomes you too.
+&larr; This is our family cat Migi, she welcomes you also.

 ## About Me
 I have always been very bad at expressing myself.